lizhou828/reactJsDemo/ReadMe.md

 ### How to run this project ?

-To run this project ,you can use follow commands
+To run this project ,you can use the following commands in current project directory.

     npm install
     npm start